-- 1) Goods and services may only be procured by way of - Petty cash purchases up to an amount of R2 000 (VAT included) to be authorized by the Manager expenditure; - b) Formal written price quotations for procurement transactions with values over R2 000 up to R30 000 (VAT included); - Formal written price quotations for procurement transactions valued over R30 000 (VAT included) up to R300 000 (VAT included), subject to clause 18(b), the 80/20 preference point system will apply.; and - a competitive bidding process for - - e) Procurement above a transaction value of R300 000 (VAT included) the 80/20 preference point system will apply to procurement up to R50 000 000 and the 90/10 preference point system will apply to procurement in excess of R50 000 000. ; and - ii) The procurement of long term contracts, i.e. longer than one year.
+- 1) Goods and services may only be procured by way of - Petty cash purchases up to an amount of R2 000 (VAT included) to be authorized by the Manager expenditure; - b) Formal written price quotations for procurement transactions with values over R2 000 up to R30 000 (VAT included); - c) Formal written price quotations for procurement transactions valued over R30 000 (VAT included) up to R300 000 (VAT included), subject to clause 18(b), the 80/20 preference point system will apply.; and - d) a competitive bidding process for - - e) Procurement above a transaction value of R300 000 (VAT included) the 80/20 preference point system will apply to procurement up to R50 000 000 and the 90/10 preference point system will apply to procurement more than R50 000 000.

-The accounting officer may, in writing -
+; and

-- a) Lower, but not increase, the different threshold values specified in sub-clause (1); or - b) direct that - i) Petty cash of transaction value lower than of R2 000 (VAT included) - ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R30 000 (VAT included); or - iii) a competitive bidding process be followed for any specific procurement of a transaction value higher than R300 000 (VAT included). - c) the delegated authority for the different threshold values are contained in the Municipality's Delegations of Power : Delegation 4.2.81.1. - 3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
-When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - 4) The Municipality reserves the rights to appoint a panel of Service Providers or Contractors for period not more than 36 months and allocation of work must be done on rotational basis taking into account the final ranking and the performance of the service provider.
+- ii) The procurement of long-term contracts, i.e. longer than one year. - 2) The accounting officer may, in writing - - a) Lower, but not increase, the different threshold values specified in sub-clause (1); or - b) direct that - i) Petty cash of transaction value lower than of R2 000 (VAT included) - ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R30 000 (VAT included); or - iii) a competitive bidding process be followed for any specific procurement of a transaction value higher than R300 000 (VAT included). - c) the delegated authority for the different threshold values are contained in the Municipality's Delegations of Power : Delegation 4.2.81.1. - 3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+When determining transaction values, a requirement for goods or services consisting of different parts or items must, as far as possible, be treated and dealt with as a single transaction. - 4) The Municipality reserves the right to appoint a panel of Service Providers or Contractors for a period not more than 36 months and allocation of work must be done in line with the procedure manual for allocation of work to panelists.